Price: $59.99 | €69

 Logitech Litra Glow review: price and availability

-Yes, the Litra Glow is $60, and I know that's a lot of money for a ring light (some popular ring lights come at half or less).
+Yes, the Litra Glow is $60, and I know that's a lot of money for a ring light, even with a discount from a Logitech promo code, given that some popular ring lights come at half that price or less.
 And those ring lights often come with accessories such as a tripod.
 The Litra Glow just has a mount.
 Yet, it's still more than worth it.
 Here's how I know.

 Logitech Litra Glow review: Design